16 to 19 tuition fund 2023 to 2024

 You will be able to see this data in your 2023 to 2024 allocation calculation toolkit (ACT) file.
 The ‘Programme’ sheet shows the disadvantage uplift factor for each student in the ‘uplift factor’ column.

-If a student is not eligible for DB1 funding, the ‘Uplift Factor’ column shows 1.0000 and the ‘Disadvantage Instance’ column shows a 0.
-Students identified as ‘funded’ are marked with a ‘Yes’ in the ‘Funded Student’ column.
-The final calculated DB1 instances per student is shown in the ‘Funding Elements’ sheet of the ACT file.
+If a student is not eligible for DB1 funding, the ‘Uplift factor’ column shows 1.0000 and the ‘Disadvantage instance’ column shows a 0.
+Students identified as ‘funded’ are marked with a ‘Yes’ in the ‘Funded student’ column.
+The final calculated DB1 instances per student is shown in the ‘Funding elements’ sheet of the ACT file.

-To calculate the total 2023 to 2024 instances for tuition funding, the instances per student from an institution’s ACT file, are multiplied by the number of 2023 to 2024 funded students as notified to institutions in their 2023 to 2024 16 to 19 funding statement.
+To calculate the total 2023 to 2024 instances for tuition funding, the instances per student from an institution’s ACT file are multiplied by the number of 2023 to 2024 funded students as notified to institutions in their 2023 to 2024 16 to 19 funding statement.

 For institutions without 2021 to 2022 academic year data, we have used an average for the local authority area in which the institution is based, using local authority level instances per student for institutions funded in 2023 to 2024 academic year.

 For those with no local authority average data, a national average for each institution category has been used.
-Whilst the DB1 uplift factor varies depending on the range of deprivation, for the purposes of tuition funding we have not included any variation.
+While the DB1 uplift factor varies depending on the range of deprivation, for the purposes of tuition funding we have not included any variation.

 The calculation of the DB2 element of 16 to 19 tuition funding is based on the instance values in an institution’s 2023 to 2024 16 to 19 funding statement.
-The English and maths instances data can be seen in the ‘programme’ sheet of the ACT file.
+The English and maths instances data can be seen in the ‘Programme’ sheet of the ACT file.

 5.4 Rates